cepthomas/example_plugin/README.md

-It's considered good practice to not add a Package specific `Context.sublime-menu` file as it clogs up the menu real estate.
+It's considered good practice to not add a Package specific `Context.sublime-menu` file as it clogs up the context menu real estate.
 Either provide a file with command examples or simply describe them here.
 Suggest the entries the user can add to their own `Packages\User\Context.sublime-menu` file.

 Typical entries are: